nolwazihlophe/nolwazihlophe.github.io/README.md

 </dl>
 I am the Deputy Director Financial Regulation and Supervision with [Digital Frontiers](https://digitalfrontiers.org/).
 I obtained an MCom in Economics from the University of Pretoria in 2016.
 I previously worked for [Cenfri](https://cenfri.org/) within the Risk, Remittances and Integrity programme as a Senior Researcher and the [Central Bank of Eswatini](http://www.centralbank.org.sz/) in the Financial Stability Unit as a Macroprudential Analyst and the Manager of the FinTech Unit.

 I have a great passion for capacity building, which contributes to the development of agile and innovative financial systems.
 My research interests include financial regulation and supervision, financial innovation and financial inclusion.
+I'm excited to have recently launched two courses under the umbrella of [Digital Financial Inclusion Supervision](https://dfis.digitalfrontiersinstitute.org/who-we-are/) that is exclusively for financial policymakers, regulators and supervisors!
+The next cohort of the first course towards certification starts on the 13th September 2021, so keep your eye out because applications will be opening up soon and I look forward to seeing you in the classroom!

 ### [**Download CV**](https://www.dropbox.com/s/adyje70ohuctg09/NolwaziHlophe_CV.pdf?dl=0)

 ### **Publications**
-1. Hlophe, N (2021), **Central bank digital currency design and technology considerations for the eSwatini context**, forthcoming
+1. Hlophe, N (2021), **Central bank digital currency design and technology considerations for the eSwatini context** (forthcoming)
 2. Hlophe, N (2021), [**Is Capacity Building a Necessary Requirement for enhanced and forward-looking regulatory change?**](https://issuu.com/digitalbankerafrica/docs/digital_banker_africa_spring_2021)
 3. Hlophe, N (2021), [**Regulatory Influence: The Imperative for Sustainability Through Innovation in Emerging Markets**](https://regtechafrica.com/regetechafrica-magazine/)
 4. Central Bank of Eswatini (2019), [**CBDC Diagnostic: Motivations for a CBDC in Eswatini**](https://www.centralbank.org.sz/fintech/cbdc/CBE-Cenfri%20CBDC%20Diagnostic_Phase1%20(002).pdf)